 The Vendor Due Diligence Checklist

 A due diligence checklist is an organized approach to performing the investigation.
-The specific components of the checklist and the detail included with each depend on your organization.
+The specific components of the checklist and the specific details included for each depend on your organization.
 But the checklist typically addresses these areas:

 - General business information